 Originally built in the 1940s, the classic revival style Graceland mansion features a signature front portico that is one of the home’s most recognizable features and reflects the stature of a stately southern home.
 This design element is echoed in the resort as the centerpiece of The Guest House facade.
 The central portion of the hotel’s exterior celebrates the original mansion in form, scale and in the materials used.

 The warm, welcoming spirit of southern hospitality that Elvis embodied at Graceland was a big inspiration to the design process and a key driver of the design.
 The expansive southern porch, a quintessential attribute of that southern hospitality, is another prominent design feature.
-Both the resort’s restaurants and lounge are designed to embrace the front porch with outdoor seating and dining on the veranda to capture that southern family gathering feel.
+Both the hotel’s restaurants and lounge are designed to embrace the front porch with outdoor seating and dining on the veranda to capture that southern family gathering feel.

 Inside the hotel, the designers took cues from Elvis’ unique design style, but used contemporary pieces to pull it all together.
 The focus was on creating a sense of intimacy between guest and property, creating a way for visitors to have an informal and personal experience as if they were true guests of Graceland.
 The designers carefully integrated Graceland’s history to celebrate the future and evoke a place that speaks to where Graceland is going, both today and tomorrow.